 Incontinence and Senior Recreation

-- Adjusting Activities: Seniors with incontinence may need to make slight adjustments to their favorite recreational activities to accommodate their needs.
+- Adjusting Activities: One way to accommodate your needs is by making slight adjustments to your favorite recreational activities.
 For example, planning frequent bathroom breaks during outings or choosing activities with easy access to restroom facilities can provide peace of mind.

-- Choosing Appropriate Attire: Opt for clothing that is comfortable and easy to manage.
-Wearing incontinence products discreetly under clothing can offer reassurance while engaging in recreational activities.
+- Choosing Appropriate Attire: Opting for comfortable and easy-to-manage clothing can also help.
+Wearing incontinence products discreetly under your clothing can offer reassurance while engaging in recreational activities.

 - Water-Based Activities: Water-based activities, such as swimming or water aerobics, can be beneficial for seniors with incontinence.
 The water provides a natural barrier, making leaks less noticeable.

-- Engaging in Low-Impact Exercises: Low-impact exercises, like walking, yoga, or tai chi, can be suitable options for seniors managing incontinence.
-These activities can be gentle on the body and reduce pressure on the bladder.
+- Engaging in Low-Impact Exercises: Low-impact exercises, like walking, yoga, or tai chi, can be gentle on the body and reduce pressure on the bladder.
+These activities can be suitable options for seniors managing incontinence.

 - Seeking Supportive Recreational Groups: Joining recreational groups or clubs that are understanding and supportive of incontinence challenges can create a sense of camaraderie and reduce feelings of isolation.